centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

 This chapter describes advanced procedures for configuring your Centreon MAP system.

-## Monitoring your Centreon MAP server after installation
+## Monitoring your Centreon MAP (Legacy) server after installation

-Centreon provides a plugin pack and a plugin to monitor your Centreon MAP server.
+Centreon provides a plugin pack and a plugin to monitor your Centreon MAP (Legacy) server.

 ### Install the Packs